-She is a former ensemble member of Opera Vlaanderen where she sang Nezhata in Sadko, Kristina in The Makropolus Affair, Mary in Der fliegende Holländer, Giunone in Agrippina, and Dritte Dame in Die Zauberflöte.
-As a participant in Merola Opera Program, she sang Eboli in selections from Verdi's Don Carlo and Santuzza from Mascagni's Cavalleria Rusticana.
-Other performances include Third Lady in The Magic Flute, Lady in Waiting in Macbeth, and Ma Moss in The Tender Land at Michigan Opera Theatre, Mama McCourt in The Ballad of Baby Does with Chautauqua Opera, Albine in Thaïs with Florida Grand Opera, Zita in Gianni Schichi with Aspen Music Festival, Owl in Alice in Wonderland with Opera Theatre of Saint Louis, Lily in Porgy and Bess with both Grand Théâtre de Genève and Odyssud Blagnac, Abuela in En Mis Palabras with the Fall Festival of the Arts, and Begbick in Aufstieg und Fall der Stadt Mahagonny with Manhattan School of Music.
+Additional opera credits include Wellgunde in Die Ring-Trilogie at Theater an der Wien, Madeline Mitchell in Three Decembers with Opera Maine, and Nezhata in Sadko, Kristina in The Makropulos Affair, and Mary in Der fliegende Holländer while a member of the Junges Ensemble at Opera Vlaanderen.
+She was a participant in San Francisco Opera’s prestigious Merola Opera Program, where she sang Eboli in selections from Verdi's Don Carlo and Santuzza from Mascagni's Cavalleria Rusticana.
+While a resident artist at Michigan Opera Theatre, she sang Third Lady in Die Zauberflöte, Lady in Waiting in Macbeth, and Ma Moss in The Tender Land, Mama McCourt in The Ballad of Baby Doe with Chautauqua Opera, Albine in Thaïs with Florida Grand Opera, Zita in Gianni Schichi with Aspen Music Festival, Owl in Alice in Wonderland with Opera Theatre of Saint Louis, Lily in Porgy and Bess at Grand Théâtre de Genève, Abuela in En Mis Palabras with the Fall Festival of the Arts, and Begbick in Aufstieg und Fall der Stadt Mahagonny with Manhattan School of Music.